Stock market today: Wall Street rises to recover much of the losses from its worst day in weeks

 Later in the day, the Federal Reserve will release its “Beige Book,” which describes how the economy is faring around the country.

-On Wall Street, Foot Locker tumbled 29.2% even though it reported stronger profit for the latest quarter than analysts expected.
+Foot Locker tumbled 30.5% even though it reported stronger profit for the latest quarter than analysts expected.
 The sneaker retailer said it’s not yet resuming its dividend as it rebuilds cash.
 It also gave a forecast for upcoming profit that fell short of analysts’ expectations.

 In stock markets abroad, indexes were mixed with mostly modest moves across Europe and Asia.